hepix-virtualisation/vmcatcher/README.md

-Since this application suite is intended to be embedded in a larger application and concerned with downloading and managing updates of VM images into a cloud infrastructure, it is some times beneficial to have an event interface so that applicatyions may embed these applications in larger systems.
+Since this application suite is intended to be embedded in a larger application and concerned with downloading and managing updates of VM images into a cloud infrastructure, it is some times beneficial to have an event interface so that applications may embed these applications in larger systems.

 ~~~~ {.programlisting}